Providing world-class events since 2006

 Earthquake science for (re)insurance decision-makers: bridging the gap between academia and industry

-The Global Earthquake Model (GEM) foundation is a key Willis Research Network partner and we have collaborated over the last few years on a number of initiatives to deliver earthquake risk assessment solutions for Willis Towers Watson clients.
+The Global Earthquake Model (GEM) foundation is a key WTW Research Network partner and we have collaborated over the last few years on a number of initiatives to deliver earthquake risk assessment solutions for WTW clients.
 GEM is world leading in earthquake science and has recently developed a global fully probabilistic earthquake model that is continuously being updated.

 Time and Location: 23 September, 2020